hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### security group
-- all inbound traffic is block by default, you can add rules
+- all inbound traffic is block by default!!!!, you can add rules
 - all outbound traffic is allowed
 - change security group effect immediately
 - any number of ec2 instance into security group